 The per-acre profit of a solar farm runs between $20,000 and $40,000, with an average of $30,000.
 After costs your profit margin should be about 90%.

-If you have eight acres and make $30,000 per acre, your annual revenue will be $240,000, and your profit will be $216,000.
+If you have a 20-acre property and you develop only eight acres into a solar farm, bringing in $30,000 per acre.
+Your annual revenue will be $240,000, and your profit will be $216,000.
+As you gain more customers, you could fully develop the entire 20 acres.
+You’ll be earning $600,000 in annual revenue and $540,000 in profit.
 You could expand your farm over time by using your profits to purchase more land and add to your grid, thus increasing your income substantially.

 What barriers to entry are there?